venkatesh-reddy679/Board_Game-CI-CD/README.md

 Setting up the infrastructure for continuous delivery:

-we aim to deploy the application to a 2 node kubernetes cluster (master and worker). excute the commands accordingly
+we aim to deploy the application to a 2 node kubernetes cluster (master and worker). follow the steps to setup 2 node kubernetes cluster

-refer to official kubernetes documentation at https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/
+refer to the official kubernetes documentation at https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/

 1. Install containerD as runtime on both master and worker nodes